andrtell/cs-notes/c/2008-compile.md

 ----

-Compiling and installing a plain library (no versions).
+Compiling and installing a library (no versions).

 ----